 As I have experienced personally in my years of practice, yoga can support us in developing a more loving and integrated experience within.
 This can support us in our relationships and meeting life's inherent challenges from a more grounded, connected and authentic place.

-I have immense gratitude for my teachers on the path of yoga, meditation and spiritual inquiry: Dina Amsterdam, Maritza, Nikki Estrada and Sarah Powers.
+I have immense gratitude for my teachers on the path of yoga, meditation and psycho-spiritual inquiry: Sarah Powers (Insight Yoga), Dina Amsterdam (InnerYoga) and Stephanie Nosco.

 What is Yin Yoga?